-- 3 On-demand access to public safety data is critical to ensuring that public safety and first - 4 responder (PSFR) personnel can deliver the proper care and support during an - 5 emergency.
-This requirement necessitates that PSFR personnel rely heavily on mobile - 6 platforms while in the field, which may be used to access sensitive information such as - 7 personally identifiable information (PII), law enforcement sensitive (LES) information, or - 8 protected health information (PHI).
-The vast diversity of public safety personnel, - 9 missions, and operational environments presents unique challenges to implementing - 10 efficient and secure authentication mechanisms in order to protect access to this - 11 sensitive information. - 12 The purpose of this project is to help PSFR personnel to efficiently and securely gain - 13 access to mission data via mobile devices and applications.
-This project seeks to - demonstrate, using standards-based commercially available and open source products, - a reference design for multifactor authentication (MFA) and mobile single sign-on (SSO) - 16 for native and web applications.
-Through this effort, the NCCoE intends to: - help PSFR entities define requirements for MFA and mobile application SSO - improve interoperability between mobile platforms, applications, and identity providers regardless of the application development platform used in their construction - develop an architecture and worked example that PSFR entities can quickly transition to their operational domains - 23 The publication of this Project Description is the beginning of a process that will identify - 24 project requirements, scope, participants, and hardware and software components for - use in a laboratory environment to build open, standards-based, integrated, end-to-end - 26 reference designs that will address the challenge of implementing MFA and mobile - 27 application SSO for PSFR organizations.
-The approach may include architectural - 28 definition, logical design, build development, testing and evaluation, and security - 29 control mapping.
-This project will result in the publication of a publicly available NIST - 30 Cybersecurity Practice Guide that will help PSFR organizations implement multifactor - authentication and mobile application SSO in their own environments.
+3 On-demand access to public safety data is critical to ensuring that public safety and first 4 responder (PSFR) personnel can deliver proper care and support during an emergency.
+5 This requirement necessitates that PSFR personnel rely heavily on mobile platforms 6 while in the field, which may be used to access sensitive information such as personally 7 identifiable information (PII), law enforcement sensitive (LES) information, or protected 8 health information (PHI).
+The vast diversity of public safety personnel, missions, and 9 operational environments presents unique challenges to implementing efficient and 10 secure authentication mechanisms in order to protect access to this sensitive 11 information.

+The purpose of this project is to help PSFR personnel efficiently and securely gain access to mission data via mobile devices and applications.
+This project seeks to demonstrate, using standards-based commercially available and open source products, a reference design for multifactor authentication (MFA) and mobile single sign-on (SSO) for native and web applications.
+Through this effort, the NCCoE intends to:

+- help PSFR entities define requirements for MFA and mobile application SSO - improve interoperability between mobile platforms, applications, and identity providers (IdPs) regardless of the application development platform used in their construction - develop an architecture and worked example that PSFR entities can quickly transition to their operational domains

+23 The publication of this Project Description is the beginning of a process that will identify 24 project requirements, scope, participants, and hardware and software components for 25 use in a laboratory environment to build open, standards-based, integrated, end-to-end 26 reference designs that will address the challenge of implementing MFA and mobile 27 application SSO for PSFR organizations.
+The approach may include architectural 28 definition, logical design, build development, testing and evaluation, and security 29 control mapping.
+This project will result a publicly available NIST Cybersecurity Practice 30 Guide that will help PSFR organizations implement multifactor authentication and 31 mobile application SSO in their own environments.